michaelnoobz/michaelnoobz/README.md

 <body> p.s.
 Currently seeking roles in Security Operations / Incident Response where I can leverage my advanced certifications (CySA+, CSAP) to secure dynamic environments.</body>

-<body 1> During my Hiatus i got interviewed at a top company... didnt make the cut! but heres to more learning and getting more experience!! </body>

-<body 1> They had me do a Capture the flag for a screening and, i found some spots I am lacking as well as them saying i needed a bit more experience.
-So for a little while to get more experince, I am going to work on Parsing information for huge logs, downloading Splunk free, python scripting!!and possibly mock playbooks? just to get more exposure to it. </body>

 <h2> Projects!!!!!</h2>
 <h3> Table Top Excerzises templates and ideas for Current role</h3>